Flippchen/PorscheInsight-CarClassification-AI/README.md

 ### ToDos

 - [ ] Experiment with EfficientNet-Lite4
+- [ ] Retrain all models with better dataset
 - [ ] Build an ensemble model with car_type and car_series
 - [ ] Switch to Google Cloud function/use S3 bucket/compress image
 - [ ] Improve pre_filter model/Use Grounded SAM
-- [ ] Improve model predictions overall
-- [ ] Evaluate feature engineering/ More data augmentation
 - [ ] Add Taycans to images/models

 <details>